AlexsLemonade/scpca-downstream-analyses/README.md

 ## 5. Running the workflow

-After you have successfully modified the required project-specific parameters in the config file, you can run the snakemake workflow with just the `--cores` and `--use-conda` flags as in the following example:
+After you have successfully modified the required project-specific parameters in the config file, you can run the snakemake workflow with just the `--cores` flag as in the following example:

 ```
-snakemake --cores 2 --use-conda
+snakemake --cores 2
 ```

 It is mandatory to specify the number of CPU cores for snakemake to use by using the [`--cores` flag](https://snakemake.readthedocs.io/en/stable/tutorial/advanced.html?highlight=cores#step-1-specifying-the-number-of-used-threads).
 If `--cores` is given without a number, all available cores are used to run the workflow.

-**Note:** If you did not install dependencies [with conda via snakemake](#snakemakeconda-installation), you will need to remove the `--use-conda` flag.

 You can also modify the config file parameters at the command line, rather than manually as recommended in step 4.
 See our [command line options](./additional-docs/command-line-options.md) documentation for more information.